modfin/twofer/README.md

 ## QR
-Since both BankID, Freja and OTP have a QR-code components, a gRPC api is included which turns test in to a png QR code image
+Since both BankID and OTP have a QR-code components, a gRPC api is included which turns test in to a png QR code image

 **Use**
 * gRPC `Generate`